 How you acquire the title to a property will decide the manner in which you are the legal owner of it.
 The type of title will also impact how the property is transferred in the event of the death of the original owner.
 Examples of property title types include sole, joint, or community ownership.
 Depending on the type of title, those who have a stake in the deal could have new tax issues.

 The laws governing property ownership may vary by the state in which you reside.
 As an example, some states restrict the way parties may hold a title.
-You should talk with a lawyer to find out your state laws and how holding the title will affect you.

 Sole Owner Title of Deed